krzyzanowskim/CryptoSwift/README.md

 Alternatively, you can build the Universal Framework and link it in your Xcode project.
 Aggregate target `CryptoSwift-Universal` runs a script to build a universal framework.
 The script currently copies the framework to the `Framework` directory.
 (The path to CryptoSwift directory cannot contain any space)

+Looking for version for Swift 1.2? check branch **swift12**, it's there.

 #####iOS and OSX
 By default project is setup for iOS.
 You need to switch to OS X SDK manually [see #8](https://github.com/krzyzanowskim/CryptoSwift/issues/8)